Cost of Attending The Collegium

 Health Insurance - Students are required to have some form of health care coverage.
 The Collegium does not provide this.

 Use the following Summary Table to build your own budget:

 Cost Summary Table

-This estimate is per person; it assumes that the utility costs are shared by 4 people in an apartment.
+*Room Utilities Cost (electricity and water) is an estimated cost per person; it assumes that the utility costs are shared by 2 persons in a one-bedroom apartment.

 The Collegium accepts no government funding.
 As a result, our students are not eligible for PELL grants or other forms of government assistance.

 Many colleges charge significantly higher rates for tuition, and the discounted portions of that tuition returned in the form of scholarships.
 Because our tuition is so low, we cannot engage in this practice.

 We do offer a 10% discount for the second child from a family.